-You can be listed if you left a tenancy and owe money for the tenancy in excess of the rental bond amount (if you did not pay a rental bond the amount must be greater than one week's rent).
+You can be listed if you left a tenancy and owe money for the tenancy that is more than the rental bond amount (if you did not pay a rental bond the amount must be greater than one week's rent).
 You must also have:

-- Received a Notice to Remedy Breach about rent owing which you did not comply with; or - Failed to pay money by the due date stated under a conciliation agreement or Tribunal order; or - Abandoned the premises.
+- received a Notice to Remedy Breach about rent owing which you did not comply with; or - failed to pay money by the due date stated under a conciliation agreement or Tribunal order; or - abandoned the premises.